Sarah Clarke (cardiologist): Career

 Some doctors who had attended the EGM criticised how the meeting was conducted and how survey data was presented to fellows.
 Palliative care doctor and writer Rachel Clarke commented that there was a "lack of respect" shown from the leadership towards fellows and subsequently withdrew from the RCP's annual conference in April 2024 in which she was due to be the keynote speaker.
 Kamran Abbasi, the editor of The BMJ, called the EGM a "misjudgment of mood, safety concerns, and data".
-At the EGM, Deputy Registrar Professor Jamie Read presented an interpretation of a membership survey on PAs which the RCP said showed that members were broadly positive towards the expansion of PAs and that they were overall appropriately supervised and that their role was well-understood.
+At the EGM, Deputy Registrar Professor Jamie Read presented the RCP leadership's interpretation of a membership survey on PAs that they said showed that members were broadly positive towards the expansion of PAs and that they were overall appropriately supervised and that their role was well-understood.
 On 18 March 2024, the RCP released a summary of the survey data.
 Professor Trisha Greenhalgh commented that this summary showed the RCP had presented a "flawed and distorted version" of its findings.
 The summary showed that the majority of members felt that PAs negatively impacted training opportunities, that the role was unclear, and "were not appropriately supervised in secondary care".
 Read resigned as Deputy Registrar and became the inaugural Dean of Lincoln Medical School in April 2024.
 The RCP announced that they were undertaking a "major governance refresh" in response to a "huge strength of feeling among our fellows and members".
 RCP Registrar Professor Cathryn Edwards, the first woman to hold the role, announced on 19 March 2024 that she would be standing down in May 2024 to set up a life coaching business.
 Fellows voted for all five motions including one which called for a pause in the roll out of the PA role in the NHS which Clarke and the RCP leadership had opposed.
-In response to the vote, she announced that the Faculty of Physician Associates would become independent of the RCP within a year.
+In response to the vote, she announced that the Faculty of Physician Associates would close within a year.

 Clarke faced calls to resign as president in June 2024 over her handling of the physician associate issue.
 Five of the six senior officers of the RCP met with Clarke on 9 June 2024 and asked her to resign over a perceived lack of confidence after over 80 fellows including three council members signed a statement of concern in the college's leadership on the issue.
 Ten days later she announced her intention to resign in September, following a transition period.
 In response, a number of fellows criticised the decision for a delay in her resignation.
 The following day, the RCP announced that Clarke would be resigning "with immediate effect".

 She was succeeded as president by the RCP's senior censor and vice president for education and training Mumtaz Patel on an interim basis before Patel was later elected by fellows in 2025.